qwiglydee/otree-experiments/LIVE_API.md

 - `type`: 'status'
 - `trial_completed`: indicates that current trial is completed
-- `trial_succeeded`: indicated if the trial is solved/failed
+- `trial_succesful`: indicated if the trial is solved/failed
 - `game_over`: indicates that the whole iteration loop is over
 - `current_player`: indicates id of a current player in sequential multiplayer gam
 - `winner_player`: indicates who win the game if it is over